 - Ignore Virtual Products

-Once you’ve configured your Website Name, URL, and Origins in ShipperHQ, you can proceed with setting up your Carriers and Rules, and connecting your website.
+Once you’ve configured your Website in ShipperHQ, you can proceed to set up Carriers, Rules, and connect ShipperHQ your website.